algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

     <tr>
       <td>
         - A functional Dijkstra algorithm written in C++. <br>
-        - Verification process of the CSV File. <br>
+        - A verification process for the CSV file. <br>
-        - A verification process. <br>
         - A pre-treatment process. <br>
         - A REST API able to accept requests and send responses in a JSON/XML format. <br>
         - The time between 2 landmarks without exceeding a margin of error of 10%.